Diomedes: Death

 Strabo lists four different traditions about the hero's life in Italy.
 For one, he claims that at the city of Urium, Diomedes was making a canal to the sea when he was summoned home to Argos.
 He left the city and his undertakings half-finished and went home where he died.
 The second tradition claims the opposite, that he stayed at Urium until the end of his life.
 The third tradition claims he disappeared on Diomedea, the uninhabited island (called after him) in the Adriatic where the Shearwaters who were formerly his companions live, which implies some kind of deification.
 The fourth tradition comes from the Heneti, who claim Diomedes stayed in their country and eventually had a mysterious apotheosis.

 One legend says that on his death, the albatrosses got together and sang a song (their normal call).
 Others say his companions were turned into birds afterwards.
 The family name for albatrosses, Diomedeidae, and the genus name for the great albatrosses, Diomedea, originate from Diomedes.

 Another story explains that a shipwreck stranded Diomedes' men on an island in the Adriatic Sea.
 Diomedes was killed by Aeneas, and his men were turned into birds.
 They lived beside a shrine to their fallen king, attacking any foreigners who came there.

 On San Nicola Island of the Tremiti Archipelago there is a Hellenic period tomb called Diomedes's Tomb.
 According to a legend, the goddess Venus seeing the men of Diomedes cry so bitterly transformed them into birds (Diomedee) so that they could stand guard at the grave of their king.
-In Fellini's movie 8½, a cardinal tells this story to actor Marcello Mastroianni.